markround/tiller/README.md

 # What is it?
 Tiller is a tool that generates configuration files.
-It takes a set of templates, fills them in with values from a variety of sources (such as environment variables or YAML files), installs them in a specified location and then spawns a replacement process.
+It takes a set of templates, fills them in with values from a variety of sources (such as environment variables or YAML files), installs them in a specified location and then optionally spawns a replacement process.

 You might find this particularly useful if you're using Docker, as you can ship a set of configuration files for different environments inside one container.
-However, it's use is not just limited to Docker; you may also find it useful as a sort of "proxy" that can provide values to application configuration files from a data source that the application does not natively support.
+However, its use is not just limited to Docker; you may also find it useful as a sort of "proxy" that can provide values to application configuration files from a data source that the application does not natively support.

 ## More information
 Check out my blog, and in particular my post introducing tiller : [http://www.markround.com/blog/2014/07/18/tiller-and-docker-container-configuration/](http://www.markround.com/blog/2014/07/18/tiller-and-docker-container-configuration/).
 You may also find my walkthrough tutorial useful : [http://www.markround.com/blog/2014/09/18/tiller-and-docker-environment-variables/](http://www.markround.com/blog/2014/09/18/tiller-and-docker-environment-variables/)